1. Measures of perception and the questions we ask

 1. By seeking narrow, particular information—and avoiding the vital systemic and contextual information about a country and its influences needed to influence a country or situation more predictably and thus more effectively.
 This narrow approach provides much tactical pre-defined kinds of information, but avoids addressing strategic gaps in information, and is blind to "unknown unknowns."

 Our approach is different.
 We ask prime actors to assess each other and the country, and to inform and correct each other, anonymously.
-Our approach will generate reliable information over ~10 rounds.
-Early rounds of the Sovereignty First framework produce unreliable information—but not significantly less reliable than the insights of experts, and with more context than those who seek narrow and particular tactical information.
+Our approach will generate reliable information over ongoing rounds of interviews and feedback.
+Early rounds of the Sovereignty First platform produce unreliable information—but not significantly less reliable than the insights of experts, and with more context than those who seek narrow and particular tactical information.
+After ~10 rounds, a common political and social operating picture begins to emerge.

 3. Glossary of Terms